Hypercalculia

-Hypercalculia is a specific developmental condition in which the ability to perform mathematical calculations is significantly superior to general learning ability and to school attainment in maths."
-A 2002 neuroimaging study of a child with hypercalculia suggested greater brain volume in the right temporal lobe.
-Serial SPECT scans revealed hyperperfusion over right parietal areas during performance of arithmetic tasks.
+Hypercalculia is a specific developmental condition characterized by a mathematical calculation ability that is significantly superior to the individual's general learning ability and school attainment in mathematics.
+It is often associated with autism spectrum disorder (ASD) and savant syndrome.
+Neuroimaging studies have suggested biological correlates for the condition; for instance, a 2002 neuroimaging study of a child with hypercalculia observed greater brain volume in the right temporal lobe.
+Serial SPECT scans have also indicated hyperperfusion over right parietal areas during the performance of arithmetic tasks.